Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US008/01.requirements-engineering/Readme.md

 >
 >**Answer**: Yes.
 The agent must include a message justifying the rejection.

-> **Question:** When displaying the property announcement requests in the system to the agent besides them being ordered from most recent to oldest is there a need to display the specific day where the requests were published?
+> **Question:** When displaying the land announcement requests in the system to the agent besides them being ordered from most recent to oldest is there a need to display the specific day where the requests were published?
 >
-> **Answer:** The list of property announcement requests should be sorted by the date they were created, with the most recent requests appearing first.
-The system should show the date when the property announcement requests was made.
+> **Answer:** The list of land announcement requests should be sorted by the date they were created, with the most recent requests appearing first.
+The system should show the date when the land announcement requests was made.

 > **Question:** Can the agent select multiple requests at the same time?